Sethyshola20/T-itw/README.md

 ## Usage

-1. Upload one or more PDF documents using the file input.
+1. Upload one PDF document using the file input.
 2. Ask questions in the chat input related to the documents.
 3. View AI-generated answers with references to the source content.
 4. Extend the app with live web search or additional AI agents as needed.